Azure/iotedge/edgelet/doc/est.md

 After modifying the config file, run `sudo iotedge config apply` to apply the changes and restart Edge.

-If you have run Edge previously, delete any existing certificates and keys before running `iotedge config apply` to immediately reissue the device identity and Edge CA certificates.
+If you have run Edge previously, delete any existing certificates and keys before running `sudo iotedge config apply` to immediately reissue the device identity and Edge CA certificates.

 ```sh
 sudo iotedge system stop